Controversy in Vitamin Research

 Perhaps to better understand this issue, some background information should help.
 Let's break up vitamin research over the years into three waves.

 CAUTION: Science can be Manipulated. article Results of studies can be influenced by select criteria chosen by Scientists as well as the population tested.
 This manipulation can occur in both directions.
 A popular vitamin E analysis study at Johns Hopkins Medical in 2004 arrived at a result that Vitamin E over 400 IUs increases mortality risk.
 Almost every Newspaper headline in the World reported this finding.
 What was not mentioned was the follow up work by other Scientific groups that exposed this work as having numerous flaws.
 One might imagine that the Johns Hopkins study would mention the cause of death in the Vitamin E group used to determine findings.
-But, no causes listed.
+But, no causes were listed.
 Someone who dies in an auto accident counts the same weight as one who falls and breaks a hip and later dies, regardless of whether or not a relationship to vitamin E is a factor. article

 Examples from the large SELECT Study on Prostate Cancer